mindwaveventures/good-thinking-phoenix/README.md

 We are using Google Analytics and Google Tag Manager to track user actions on the site.
 We are currently tracking:
 * Page views
 * Clicks on the 'Take assessment' button
-* Clicks on the 'share' button on resources
+* Clicks on the 'share' button on resources, and the url of the resource being shared
+* Clicks on the 'like' or 'dislike' button, the url of the resource and the value (like/dislike)
+* Clicks to the 'Get urgent support' link
+* Submission of email to the alpha
+* Submission of Feedback
+* Visits to each resource link
+* Visits to the feedback page

 ### Google sheets
 We are using google sheets for quick easy storage of feedback collected We have opted for a single spreadsheet with multiple tabs as multiple spreadsheets would be less manageable for both developer and client
-(Granting privaleges for each one going between different files, etc)
+(Granting privileges for each one going between different files, etc)

 We have opted for using [Better Logger](https://github.com/peterherrmann/BetterLog) so that we can see logged outputs for debugging